shama/dontkry.com/content/posts/code/trailing-commas.html.md

 ---
 I see this a lot:

-> Your extra commas are a bad practice so I've removed them for you.
+> Your extra commas are a bad practice, so I've removed them for you.

 **Blindly following something you've heard forever is a bad practice.**